sagemath/trac_to_gh/Issue 8869.md

 # Issue 8869: float(CDF(1)) should return 1.0, not throw an error

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8869

 Original creator: jason